The History Behind Halloween

 Do We Know Where the Tradition of Pumpkins Being Carved into Jack-O’-Lanterns Came From?

-As the story continues, when Jack died neither God nor the Devil would allow him to enter their realm, but the Devil did give him some burning coal that Jack put in a carved-out-turnip so he could see his way around.
-Over the years people used other things to hold the burning coal during their celebrations, including pumpkins since they were much easier to carve.
+As the story continues, when Jack died, neither God nor the Devil would allow him to enter their realm, but the Devil did give him some burning coal that Jack put in a carved-out turnip so he could see his way around.
+Over the years, people used other things to hold the burning coal during their celebrations, including pumpkins since they were much easier to carve.

 Some Fun Halloween Facts and Figures

-A few years ago, various agencies gathered some interesting information about what we Americans do and how much we spend to make Halloween the special holiday we all look forward to and thoroughly appreciate and enjoy:
+A few years ago, various agencies gathered some interesting information about what we Americans do and how much we spend to make Halloween the memorable holiday we all look forward to and thoroughly appreciate and enjoy:

-In the US we spend approximately $377 million on those jack-o’-lanterns each Halloween season.
+In the US, we spend approximately $377 million on those jack-o’-lanterns each Halloween season.

-Hard to believe, but we spend about $3.2 billion on the costumes we dress up in.
+It is hard to believe, but we spend about $3.2 billion on the costumes we dress up in.

 In order of spending, we spend the most on costumes, followed by decorations and candy.